How to List Files Recursively in Linux command line

 You'll find me often praising the find command being so extensive with more than 50 options and can also be used for listing files recursively.

--ls option with the find command and it will show additional information such as read-write permissions:
+-ls option of the find command.
+It will list all the files but not the hidden files.
+It will show additional information such as read-write permissions:

 find Directory_name -ls